Fellowship Bible Church of Carson City, Inc.

 In addition, all Deacons must be Active Members of the Church.
 Change of membership status for any Deacon member will automatically remove such person from participation as a Deacon.

 Section A. Resignation and Removal

-Deacon may resign during his two-year commitment of active service only if he moves out of the area or becomes incapacitated and unable to perform his duties.
+Deacon may resign during his one year commitment of active service only if he moves out of the area or becomes incapacitated and unable to perform his duties.
 Written notice of a move specifying the effective date of the resignation may be given to the Chairman of the Deacon Board or to the Secretary of the Church.
 A Deacon may be removed at any time by resolution adopted by a consensus of the Board of Deacons or the Board of Elders.

 ARTICLE XII.
 FINANCIAL POLICIES

 Section A. Fiscal Year